$0 Mexico → Spain Work Visa Guide — Quick-Start Checklist

 Opening In-Person After Arrival: What to Bring

-For a non-resident account at a Spanish bank branch, the documents you need are:
+For a non-resident account at a Spanish bank branch, banks commonly ask for some combination of:

 • Passport (original + photocopy)

-• Visa (your Spanish national visa, stamped in your passport)
+• Visa, if applicable (your Spanish national visa, stamped in your passport)

-• Proof of Mexican fiscal residency: Your Constancia de Situación Fiscal from SAT works well for this
+• Proof of Mexican fiscal residency, if requested: your Constancia de Situación Fiscal from SAT may serve this purpose

 • Mobile number and email address for account verification